Blood in (and as) Art

 In 1505, Michelangelo had just gained great fame and success for his masterpiece David; that’s why Pope Julius II (the founder of the Vatican Museums) commissioned him to create his funeral monument, originally intended for St. Peter’s Basilica.

 The first plan for the monument was very elaborate.
-Michelangelo designed a colossal three-level structure with many huge statues and that would have contained the Pope’s tomb.
-However, when the Pope died in 1513, his heirs couldn’t afford such an expense, and so they modified Michelangelo’s original design.
+Michelangelo designed a colossal three-level structure with many huge statues that would have contained the Pope’s tomb.
+However, when the Pope died in 1513, his heirs couldn’t afford such an expense, so they modified Michelangelo’s original design.
 They significantly reduced its size eliminating the mausoleum and most of the statues.

 You may already recognize the figure of the main statue of the finished design; it represents Moses, one of the most important Biblical characters.
 As Giorgio Vasari described it: